What is a bond proposal and how can funds from a bond be spent?

 The 2019 bond proposal was also informed by the community-driven strategic planning process, which took place from January-July 2019.
 Five focus groups comprised of 25-30 people of different backgrounds were utilized to gather community input.
 The feedback from the focus group conversations was used to generate questions for a comprehensive survey that was sent out in February 2019.
 Each student in grades 6-12, all parents of students grades PK-12, and all District staff received a survey.
 Community and business leaders and residents of Cedar Springs were able to submit a survey electronically through a link on the District website.

 In addition to the input gathered from the strategic planning process, public forums and staff interviews also helped review and prioritize the scope of the bond proposal.
 The final determination of scope was made by District administration and the Board of Education.

 What was the key feedback gathered after the 2019 proposal was not approved by voters?
 Did the district address the voter concerns?

 Voters did not want their taxes to increase

 The August 2020 proposal has no expected tax rate increase

 Voters wanted the proposal to focus on needs, not wants

-The May 2020 proposal was revised to be smaller and does not inclue a new 8th - 9th grade school building.
+The August 2020 proposal was revised to be smaller and does not include a new 8th - 9th grade school building.
 The new proposal instead focuses on addressing student capacity at existing school buildings